stimulsoft/Samples-Dashboards.WIN-for-WinForms-and-WPF/README.md

 # Overview
 This repository has many examples (Visual Studio Projects) each in different folders:
-* Add a Custom Function
+* Adding a Custom Function to the Designer
-* Asynchronous Export
+* Exporting a Dashboard Asynchronously
 * Demo
-* Edit Dashboard in the Designer
+* Editing a Dashboard in the Designer
-* Export Dashboard
+* Exporting a Dashboard
-* Register Data for Dashboard Template
+* Registering a Data for Dashboard Template
-* Runtime Dashboard Creation
+* Creating Dashboard at Runtime
-* Show Dashboard in the WPF Viewer
+* Showing a Dashboard in the WPF Viewer
-* Show Dashboard in the WinForms Viewer
+* Showing a Dashboard in the Viewer

 They are all combined in a Visual Studio solution (.sln-file).